Computational medicine in the Heart: Integrated training Program

 — Trainees may request grant and manuscript feedback and support from CVI staff, as well as write-ups of their publications for CVI's website.

 — Compensation: The expected base pay for this position is the Stanford University required minimum for all postdoctoral scholars appointed through the Office of Postdoctoral Affairs.
-The FY23 minimum is $68,238.
+The FY24 minimum is $71,650.
 The pay offered to the selected candidate may be determined based on factors including (but not limited to) the qualifications of the selected candidate, budget availability, and internal equity.
+Please note: the T32 program can only provide compensation at the NRSA stipend level set by the NIH; the remainder of the trainee's compensation must be provided by the faculty mentor or their department.

 If you are interested in applying for two-year research opportunities: